dvshnkr/mle/src/linear-models/linear-modeling.md

 From the seaborn documentation:<br>
 >A box plot (or box-and-whisker plot) shows the distribution of quantitative data in a way that facilitates comparisons between variables or across levels of a categorical variable.
 The box shows the quartiles of the dataset while the whiskers extend to show the rest of the distribution, except for points that are determined to be “outliers” using a method that is a function of the inter-quartile range.

 In our box plot shown above, we are comparing the distribution of the `proline` feature across the 3 classes of wine, labelled 0, 1, and 2 respectively.
 The three coloured *boxes* in the box plot show the lower and upper bounds of the **inter-quartile range** (IQR) which is the middle 50% of the data.
 The lower bound represents the 25 $^{th}$ percentile, whereas the upper bound represents the 75 $^{th}$ percentile of the data.
-The black horizontal line shows the median, or the 50 $^{th}$ percentile.
+The black horizontal line inside the box shows the median, or the 50 $^{th}$ percentile.

 The vertical lines which extend from the boxes end with whiskers which denote (in the absence of outliers) the minimum and maximum values in the data.
 If there are outliers, the vertical line extends till 1.5 times the IQR, and any outliers are shown individually.
 In the plot above, the distribution of `proline` for wines of `class 1` has one outlier (at a value of around 1000), and is shown separately as a black dot (or diamond).